numist/numi.st/_posts/2022-11-10-accelerationism/2022-11-10-accelerationism.md

 excerpt: "Why auto-merge dependency updates without review?"
 ---

 This blog uses a [GitHub Action](https://github.com/numist/numi.st/blob/main/.github/workflows/merge-dependabot.yml) to automatically merge pull requests from dependabot so long as the Netlify deploy preview check succeeds.
-It was a bit of a pain to get going, and always seemed like a process that GitHub could have made easier.
+It was a bit of a pain to get going[^unreliable], and always seemed like a process that GitHub could have made easier.

 Of course, that was on purpose: